 The Middle East was a place with many problems for the United States during the Cold War, and it still is today.
 America is most worried about protecting Israel and being able to get the oil from around the Persian Gulf.

-Israel was created in the land of Palestine at the eastern end of the Mediterranean Sea after World War II as a new country for the Jewish people.
+Israel was created in the land of Palestine at the eastern end of the Mediterranean Sea after World War II as a new country for the Jewish people who had lived through the Holocaust.
 The United States officially recognized Israel in 1948.
 This gave us a strong new friend, but also created many enemies.
-The United Nations had tried to negotiate borders for the new nation, but the non-Jewish Palestinians who had lived there for hundreds of years did not like the plan.
-The Jewish settlers went to war and millions of Arabs were forced to move away.
-Greatly upset that the Americans supported the new Jewish state, Israel’s Arab neighbors found support in the Soviet Union.
+The United Nations had tried to negotiate borders for the new country, but the non-Jewish Palestinians who had lived there for hundreds of years did not like the plan.
+The Jewish settlers went to war and millions of Arabs ended up moving away.
+Upset that the Americans helped the new Jewish country, Israel’s Arab neighbors turned to the Soviet Union for help.

-Over time, the United States became more and more involved in the Middle East.
-When the Soviet Union attacked Afghanistan, the Americans gave weapons to the Afghan people fighting back.
+In the end, the United States ended up dealing with problems in many Middle Eastern countries because of the Cold War.
+When the Soviet Union attacked Afghanistan in 1979, the Americans gave weapons to the Afghan people fighting back.
 When Iran and Iraq went to war, the Americans helped Iran while the Soviets helped Iraq.
 In 1983, the radical group Hezbollah set off a bomb at the marine apartments in Beirut, Lebanon, killing 241 American marines.
 The attack was probably revenge for America’s actions in the region.

 There is little doubt today that communism as an economic system and dictatorship as a form of government are both evil because they limit freedom.
-The Soviet Union, as the world’s strongest communist country probably should have gotten Reagan’s nickname the “Evil Empire.”
-Soviet leaders, their armies, and secret police killed thousands of people as they tried to free people from the rule of capitalists.
+As the world’s strongest communist country, Reagan’s nickname “Evil Empire” fits the Soviet Union well.
+Soviet leaders, their armies, and secret police killed thousands of people.

-Like the famous City Upon a Hill, the United States stood strong throughout the Cold War as a place of freedom and hope in the face of communism.
-However, to maintain the freedom of the world, especially of the Third World, Americans did terrible things also.
+Like the famous City Upon a Hill, the United States stood strong throughout the Cold War as a land of freedom and hope in the face of communism.
+However, to protect the freedom of the world, especially of the Third World, Americans did terrible things also.

 The Republican presidential candidate Barry Goldwater said once that “moderation in the protection of liberty is no virtue; extremism in the defense of freedom is no vice.”
 What do you think?
-If beating communism was a good thing, did it excuse the means, or ways to do it?
+If beating communism was a good thing, was it ok to do anything to win?
 Was the Soviet Union “evil” in a way that the United States was not?

-Perhaps it is also worth looking at the question from the view of the people of the Third World who were the pawns, or tools, and victims in the world game.
+Perhaps it is also worth looking at the question from the view of the people of the Third World who ended up like pawns in a great chess match.
 Was the Soviet Union any more evil or more of an empire than the United States?

 What do you think?
 Was President Reagan right?
 Was the Soviet Union an evil empire?